dragonrider23/minim/README.md

 Minim
 =====

 **Minim** is a website creation tool that allows for easy creation of blog articles and static pages.
-It was built with simplicity and speed in mind. ~~Minim has on-demand caching that will render and cache a page only when it's used saving precious processing power.
-When the source for the page or article is changed, Minim will regenerate and recache the HTML for future use.~~
+It was built with simplicity and speed in mind.
+Minim offers on-demand caching that will render and cache a page only when it's used saving precious processing power.
+When the source for the page or article is changed, Minim will regenerate and recache the HTML for future use.

 If you download the source directly from Github, make sure to run `composer install` to get the Markdown and shortcode processor.